frizelr4927/devnotes/README.md

 - __Sync:__ Able to `sync` across platforms

 ## Philosophy
-I heavily disliked most notes applications, they often lacked a sync between computers or were to bloated.
+I heavily disliked most notes applications, they often lacked a sync between computers or were too bloated.
 I wanted a new notes program that just takes notes, not a gazillion other features that I won't use.
 So I made this.

 ## Installation